-How often do you need to run the Command Prompt or PowerShell as administrator on your Windows 10?
+How often do you need to run the Command Prompt, PowerShell, or Windows Terminal as administrator on your Windows 11/10?
 For me what happens is, I often forget to right-click and select Run as administrator and I know it only when I get the error in running any command as shown in the screenshot below.
 And trust me it annoys me too much go back and open it again with the administrator privileges.

 You must be an administrator running a console session in order to use the sfc utility.